-Division of Risk, Compliance & Change management
+Division of Risk and Compliance

-Within the Division of Risk, Compliance and Change management are the Risk and Capital Management Department and Credit Risk Management Department responsible for implementing and maintaining risk-related procedures to ensure an independent control process of risks.
+Within the Division of Risk and Compliance are the Risk and Capital Management Department and Credit Risk Management Department responsible for implementing and maintaining risk-related procedures to ensure an independent control process of risks.
 These departments are also responsible for the identification, quantification, monitoring, valuation and reporting of risks and for the independent control of risks, including monitoring the risk of exposure against limits and the assessment of risk from new products and structured transactions.
 Departments are also responsible for the strategy of risk management for particular risks and its adherence.